clebio/d3talk/README.md

 ## Overview
 This is an extension of the 'egovis' slide from [Mike Dewar's talk on D3][dcon].
 We use the [Meetup API][meet] and Mike Bostock's [D3 library][d3].

+##Approach
+Your Meetup API key goes in `data/apiKey.txt` and is excluded from versioning via `.gitignore`.

 ## From Mike's github [repo][dewar]:
 >a talk aimed to try and get data scientists over that first hump of d3's learing curve and into the beautiful vista beyond...
 >